luxwarp/todoify-client/README.md

 ## Intro

 This is Todoify Client, a front-end built with VueJS that requires a API connection to our [Todoify Server](https://github.com/luxwarp/todoify-server).
-Todoify is a simple but great to-do web app that let's you organize your task with categories.
+Todoify is a simple but great to-do web app that let's you organize your tasks with categories.

 Do you want try out Todoify Client live you can visit [todoify.luxwarp.info](https://todoify.luxwarp.info).